Biometris/LMMsolver/README.md

 ## Example

-As an example of the functionality of the package we use a model defined in Rodríguez-Álvarez et al. (2015).
-It uses the `USprecip` data set in the `spam` package (Furrer and Sain 2010).
+As an example of the functionality of the package we use the `USprecip` data set in the `spam` package (Furrer and Sain 2010).

 ``` r
 library(LMMsolver)